CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 Installing Ruby on Mac involves many steps, but don't be deterred!

 OS X has a version of Ruby installed by default, but recommended practice is to set up a separate Ruby development environment.
-To do this, follow the instructions below, which outline the steps to install Ruby using [rbenv](https://github.com/rbenv/rbenv){:target="_blank" rel="noopener"}.
+To do this, follow the instructions below, which outline the steps to install Ruby using [rbenv](https://github.com/rbenv/rbenv).

 ## Install Xcode Command Line Tools